 Lighting Upgrades

 Lighting is super important for setting the mood.
 A few smart lights or dimmable LED strips behind the TV add a soft glow and help reduce eye strain.
-Some folks go all out with WiFi-controlled color-changing bulbs or synced lighting that reacts to what’s on the screen (Philips Hue is a brand I recommend, and you can see examples at Philips Hue’s official website).
+Some folks go all out with WiFi-controlled color-changing bulbs or synced lighting that responds to what’s on the screen (Philips Hue is a brand I recommend; you can see examples on Philips Hue’s official website).

 It’s worth experimenting with different lighting setups.
-Try out bias lighting — placing LED strips behind your TV or projector screen for ambient backlighting — or set up zones with lamps you can turn on and off during different activities.
+Try out bias lighting by placing LED strips behind your TV or projector screen for ambient backlighting, or set up zones with lamps you can turn on and off for different activities.

 Seating and Comfort Boosts